Become an Education Center

 Initial Costs

 Instructor Trainer Expenses: The organization will pay for the travel, lodging, meals, and wages of the Base Medical Instructor Trainer.
-The cost of travel may vary depending on the primary location of the Instructor Trainer.
-The final cost of airfare and lodging may be higher than initially quoted.
+Local instructors will be utilized whenever possible.
+Base Medical can mitigate the cost of this training for select organizations.

 Equipment Fee: The Instructor Trainer will bring equipment and gear to use during the courses.
 The equipment fee is to replace the consumable used.

-Public Course Offering: The organization can open the courses for public enrollment at a market competitive price to reduce the cost of phase 3 and 4.
+Public Course Offering: The organization can open the courses for public enrollment at a market competitive price to reduce the cost of phase 3.
 Each course can have up to 20 students.
 The price offered to the public is determined by the organization.

 In some cases, Base Medical will waive all fees associated with instructor training if the organization can not afford for the initial costs up front but can offer 4 or more courses per year.